-- 4.1 The Neighbourhood Development Plan Steering Group did not qualify for additional funding support from the County, District or Parish Council.
-It has not therefore been possible to employ specialist writers, and the plan has therefore been produced by members of the group with support from East Lindsey Policy Planning Officers. - 4.2 The East Lindsey Local Plan is in a process of revision.
-There has been an element of confusion about which elements of the existing plan are currently applicable and which have been superseded. - 4.3 ELDC has allocated Holton-le-Clay with a target of 423 houses, the largest allocation for a small village and much larger than neighbouring villages.
+- 4.1 In the early stages the Holton-le-Clay Development Plan was a joint venture with the neighbouring village of Tetney and a Government grant was allocated to support the joint bid.
+The Tetney group pulled out of the partnership and the Holton-le-Clay group decided to continue.
+The Holton-le-Clay Neighbourhood Development Plan Steering Group did not believe they qualified for additional funding support from the County, District or Parish Council to employ specialist writers.
+The Development Plan which was submitted to the Examiner was therefore written by members of the group with support from East Lindsey Policy Planning Officers.
+The Plan was submitted to the Examiner who required that some revisions be made.
+At this point Clive Keble, a specialist Consultant was employed to make the necessary amendments and this was funded by remnants of the grant made to the joint bid. - 4.2 The East Lindsey Local Plan was then in a process of revision.
+There has been an element of confusion about which elements of the existing plan are currently applicable and which have been superseded. - 4.3 ELDC has allocated Holton-le-Clay with a target of 314 houses in the revised Local Plan a larger allocation than neighbouring villages.
 Residents feel that this is unfair, particularly because Holton-le-Clay has no identified housing shortage and they fear that the Neighbourhood Development Plan cannot address this concern. - 4.4 During the preparation period of the Neighbourhood Development Plan there have been two applications for large housing developments in Holton-le-Clay, which have the potential to increase the village size by 25% and residents fear will have an overbearing impact on the main route into the village.
-There is a great deal of opposition within the community to these proposals and this has given some residents the opinion that the Neighbourhood Development Plan is ineffective unless it can influence decisions related to these issues.

-4.5 Holton-le-Clay has a problem with surface water flooding.
+There is a great deal of opposition within the community to these proposals and this has given some residents the opinion that the Neighbourhood Development Plan is ineffective unless it can influence decisions related to these issues. - 4.5 Holton-le-Clay has a problem with surface water flooding.
 A number of agencies have responsibility for addressing aspects of this problem.
 It has therefore been difficult to source advice concerning the problem and map showing surface water drainage channels.